SecAI-Lab/secai-lab.github.io/_pages/research.md

 ### Past Projects

+**Code Unpacking Intermediate Representation Conversion** This project focuses on the SGN packer, attempting to unpack a hidden code and to convert it to intermediate representation (IR) for further reliable execution.
+Supported by NSRI (National Security Research Institute).

 **A Metric to Measure the Quality of Decompiled Codes** The project studies a metric (means) to evaluate quality of decompiled codes from varying decompilers such as Hex-Rays Decompiler.